Olsztyn: World War I, interbellum and World War II

 In the interwar period, numerous Polish organisations operated in the city, including the Polish Scouting and Guiding Association, Union of Poles in Germany, a People's Bank (Bank Ludowy), local Poles organised a school, library, puppet theatre.
 The Polish Consulate also operated.
 After the January 1933 Nazi seizure of power in Germany, Poles and Jews in Allenstein were increasingly persecuted.
-In 1935, the German Wehrmacht made the city the seat of the Allenstein Militärische Bereich.
+In 1935, the German Wehrmacht made the city the seat of the Allenstein Militärischer Bereich.
 It was then home of the 11th and 217th infantry divisions and 11th Artillery Regiment.
 At the same time, the football club SV Hindenburg Allenstein played in Allenstein from 1921 to 1945.

-Beginning in 1936, members of the Polish minority was increasingly persecuted, especially members of the Union of Poles in Germany.
+Beginning in 1936, members of the Polish minority were increasingly persecuted, especially members of the Union of Poles in Germany.
 In early 1939, many local Polish activists were expelled.
-In May 1939, the Gestapo confiscated 10,000 Polish information leaflets in the headquarters of the Gazeta Olsztyńska.
+In an attempt to rig the results of an upcoming census and understate the number of Poles in the city and region, the Germans terrorized the Polish population and, in May 1939, the Gestapo confiscated 10,000 Polish information leaflets in the headquarters of the Gazeta Olsztyńska.
 In August 1939, Germany introduced martial law in the region, which allowed for even more blatant persecution of Poles.
 In August and September 1939, the authorities carried out mass arrests of local Poles, including the chairman of the local Polish bank and his assistant, the chief of the "Rolnik" Cooperative, and the principal of the local Polish school.

 Nazi Germany co-formed the Einsatzgruppe V in the city, which then entered several Polish cities and towns, including Grudziądz, Mława, Ciechanów, Łomża and Siedlce, to commit various atrocities against Poles during the German invasion of Poland that began World War II in 1939.
 German troops invaded Poland also from Olsztyn (then called Allenstein).
 After the German invasion of Poland, local Poles were also subjected to mass executions and deportations to occupied Poland.
 Arrested Poles were held in a local prison and then forced to remove Polish signs and inscriptions in the city, while the German population gathered and insulted them.
 The Gazeta Olsztyńska was abolished by the German authorities, the newspaper's headquarters was demolished and the editor-in-chief Seweryn Pieniężny was arrested and executed in the Hohenbruch concentration camp along with co-publisher Wojciech Gałęziewski and the "Rolnik" Cooperative chief Leon Włodarczyk, while Pieniężny's wife was deported to the Ravensbrück concentration camp.
 The last pre-war Polish consul in Allenstein, Bohdan Jałowiecki, along with the consulate staff, was imprisoned in the Hohenbruch and Soldau concentration camps, and then murdered.
 Polish teachers were deported to the Dachau concentration camp.